Asymptotic Theory for Regularized Estimation in Functional Time Series Models: The Yule-Walker Estimation

 \subsection{Identifiability and Regularization}

-Identifiability is a fundamental concept in parameter estimation, ensuring that distinct parameter values correspond to distinct model structures.
-For the statistical inference based on (\ref{eq: Y-W-1}), identifiability usually requires that if there exists $\widetilde{\brho} \in \L_{\H^p,\H}$ such that $\brho\D = \widetilde{\brho}\D$, then it must follow that $\brho = \widetilde{\brho}$.
-However, establishing identifiability in an infinite-dimensional space is significantly more challenging than in a finite-dimensional parameter space.
-For instance, in nonparametric estimation, the high flexibility of nonparametric methods can lead to non-identifiability due to excessive model complexity.
-Similarly, in high-dimensional settings or when the sample size is insufficient, nonparametric estimation may fail to uniquely determine the target function or distribution.

-The primary challenge in ensuring identifiability in infinite-dimensional spaces lies in the spectral properties of compact operators.
-Recall that $\D$ is the autocovariance operator of $Y_t$, which is self-adjoint, positive semi-definite, and hence compact, then it admits the spectral decomposition
+For statistical inference and asymptotic theory based on Equation~(\ref{eq: Y-W-1}), the eigenanalysis of the autocovariance operator $\D$ is essential.
+Under the condition $\E \|Y\|^2 < \infty$, the autocovariance operator $\D$ is self-adjoint, positive semi-definite, and compact on $\H^p$.
+Therefore, $\D$ admits the spectral decomposition \citep{hsing2015theoretical}

-where $\lambda_j, j \in \bN^+$, is the non-increasing sequence of eigenvalues, and $\bnu_j \in \H^p, j \in \bN^+$, are the associated eigenvectors.
-A fundamental property of compact operators in infinite-dimensional spaces is that their nonzero eigenvalues form at most a countable sequence converging to zero, with zero as the only possible accumulation point (See Theorem 4.2.3 in \cite{hsing2015theoretical}).
-When only finitely many eigenvalues are nonzero, the problem essentially reduces to a finite-dimensional scenario, which does not reflect the intrinsic complexity of functional models.
-To ensure that our analysis captures this infinite-dimensional nature, we assume throughout the paper that all eigenvalues are strictly positive and converge to zero.

-For the regression parameter in the functional linear regression model with real-valued response, \citet{CardotHervé2003SEFT} provide a sufficient condition for the existence of its solution based on the moment equation.
-Here we take a similar approach.
-For any $x\in\H$ and $\boldsymbol{y}\in\H^p$, equation (\ref{eq: Y-W-1}) implies that